Are Kelley Blue Book values and prices accurate and reliable?

 Not accurate, or at least, not as accurate as it’s given credit for.
 KBB values and pricing rely on seller data which often does not reflect live up to date market demands for a motorcycle, atv, utv, car, or truck.

 The Internet has proliferated the number of resources we have access to, which is great because this allows us to be better informed about the world around us, as well as the things we own.
 A resource many people have flocked to when it comes to selling all things automotive is Kelley Blue Book (KBB).
-It’s also become a staple resource for anyone looking to sell a motorcycle online, and KBB's 20-million average visitors a month will attest to the site's popularity.
+It’s also become a staple resource for anyone looking to sell a motorcycle, atv, or utv online.
+KBB's 20-million average visitors a month will attest to the site's popularity.

 Since when did "popular" mean "reliable?"

 As consumers, we create our own "fictional truths."
 We know there's an endless amount of information and resources at our fingertips, but do we ever stop to critically look at these resources?
 Are they as sound as we think?

 Perhaps the two biggest questions consumers of the automotive industry have to ponder are 1) "Is Kelley Blue Book motorcycle prices accurate?" and 2) "Is Kelley Blue Book realistic?"
 Whether you love or hate the number KBB quotes for your ride, you have to make peace with the fact that Kelley Blue Book is not a flawless system because it funnels its research through its users, and therefore should not be treated as a fail-proof resource.

 How accurate and reliable are Kelley Blue Book Values?